-- Divide the eggs and beat the whites with 1/3 cup of sugar in a large bowl with a handheld mixer until they are stiff.
+- Divide the eggs and beat the whites with ⅓ cup of sugar in a large bowl with a handheld mixer until stiff.

-- In a separate bowl, mix the butter, the remaining 1/3 cup sugar and the egg yolks until the mixture is smooth.
-Add chopped walnuts, flour, cocoa powder and baking powder.
+- In a separate bowl, mix the butter, the remaining ⅓ cup sugar, and the egg yolks until smooth.
+Add the chopped walnuts, flour, cocoa powder, and baking powder.
 Grate the uncooked pear into the batter.
 Mix again.

 Garnish with a generous layer of powdered sugar and a few halved walnuts.
 For presentation, slice just in front of the pear stem.
 Now pause for the oohs and ahhs.
 Enjoy!